zofienora/zofienora/README.md

 # Hi, I'm Sophie Nora 👋

-I'm a **Frontend Developer** with a passion for crafting beautiful, user-friendly interfaces.
-I love combining **design and code** to build seamless digital experiences.
+I’m a **self-taught Frontend Developer** with a passion for crafting beautiful, user-friendly interfaces.
+I love combining design and code to create seamless digital experiences.

-I value strong communication and collaborative teamwork, which helps me create better solutions and a positive work environment.
+I value strong communication and teamwork, which help me build better solutions and foster a positive work environment.
+I’m naturally curious and always eager to understand how things work — and how to make them better.
+Whether I’m refining a layout, improving accessibility, or diving into a new framework, I stay committed to growing every day.

-When I’m not coding, you’ll find me **at the gym, exploring the city on long walks, or gathering inspiration from everyday life**.
+🚀 I’m currently looking for my first frontend developer role — excited to join a team where I can learn, build, and contribute.
+Open to international opportunities.

 ## 🛠 My Tech Toolbox
 - **Languages:** HTML, CSS, JavaScript
 - **Frameworks/Libraries:** React
-- **Currently Learning:** TypeScript
+- **Currently Learning:** TypeScript, Tailwind CSS

 ## 💡 Let's Connect!
 I’m always open to **collaborations, tech discussions, and new opportunities**.
 Feel free to reach out: